Police Accountability Unit

 PAU’s data analysis was integral to the passage of Philadelphia’s Driving Equality Act in October 2021.
 The first law of its kind in a major US city, this groundbreaking legislation bars police officers from pulling over drivers solely for certain low-level motor vehicle offenses.

 companion bill requires a public dataset of traffic stops, and Executive Order 6-21 mandates the implementation of both bills.
-PAU’s analysis and advocacy were featured in local, national, and international media, including CNNNBCBET, and ABC.
+PAU’s analysis and advocacy were featured in local, national, and international media, including CNNNBCBET, ABC, and Last Week Tonight.

 In June 2021, the City of Philadelphia passed legislation to establish the Citizens Police Oversight Commission (CPOC) after voters overwhelmingly approved a ballot measure in November 2020.
 This legislation empowers civilians to lead investigations of complaints against police and improves transparency of police misconduct and discipline.
 PAU’s analysis, education, and expertise were instrumental in the passage of CPOC legislation and were featured on WHYY, in community town halls, and in City Council testimony.